-If you don’t have enough money in your account, credit card cheques may seem like a great option if the shop or tradesman doesn’t accept credit cards.
-However, they will actually leave you in an even worse financial position.
+If you don’t have enough money in your account, credit card cheques might seem like a great option if the shop or tradesman doesn’t accept credit cards.
+However, they are likely to leave you in a worse financial position.

 Why using credit card cheques should be avoided

-There are many reasons why you should avoid using credit cards.
+There are many reasons why you should avoid using credit card cheques:

 High interest rates